-Automated External Defibrillator (AED)
+Automated External Defibrillator (AED):

-The Superintendent or designee shall implement a written plan for responding to medical emergencies at the District's physical fitness facilities in accordance with the Fitness Facility Medical Emergency Preparedness Act.
-The plan shall provide for an automated external defibrillator (AED) to be available according to State law requirements.
+The Superintendent or designee shall implement a written plan for responding to medical emergencies at the District's physical fitness facilities in accordance with the Fitness Facility Medical Emergency Preparedness Act and shall file a copy of the plan with the III.
+Dept. of Public Health (IDPH).
+The plan shall provide for at least one automated external defibrillator (AED) to be available at every physical fitness facility on the premises according to State law requirements.
+BOE Policy 4:170